Saint Louis University: St. Francis Xavier College Church

-Located at the corner of Grand Boulevard and Lindell Avenue is the university's official parish, St. Francis Xavier College Church.
+Located at the corner of Grand Boulevard and Lindell Boulevard is the university's official parish, St. Francis Xavier College Church.
 Built between 1888 and 1894 by architect Thomas Walsh, who also designed DuBourg Hall, the church was the first English-speaking parish in the city of St. Louis.
-The church has held a weekly Sunday Evening Student Mass for SLU students since 1990.
+The church has held a weekly Sunday Evening Mass for SLU students since 1990.